Saturday, December 31, 2005

 Connecticut Senator Lincoln Chaffe deserves some kind of medal for siding with the Dems in the ongoing battle to block drilling in the ANWAR, which ended in success for environmentalists everywhere.

-editorial in this month’s Barron’s magazine, a part of the Wall Street Journal’s capitalist propaganda machine.
+But the most glaring sign of the times, from no less than the editorial mouthpiece of corporate America (in the final analysis, the only people with juice that really count), is a recent editorial in this month’s Barron’s magazine, a part of the Wall Street Journal’s capitalist propaganda machine.
 It was written by Thomas G. Donlan, hardly a free-thinking liberal.
 In their carefully worded piece, they make the case that the Congress ought to investigate this matter and seriously consider either changing the law or report a bill to impeach the president for his patently illegal wire-tapping.

-I don’t know about you, but my first New Year’s resolution is that every Republican in Congress immediately
+I don’t know about you, but my first New Year’s resolution is that every Republican in Congress immediately takes out a subscription to Barron’s magazine.

 Monday, December 26, 2005